A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Tree with Multiple Goal Levels

 We now generalise the model developed in the previous section to problems that can have goals on any number of levels.
+Approximate expected runtime results are obtained for both BFS and DFS.
+The BFS analysis is a straightforward generalisation of the techniques in the previous section.
+The DFS analysis requires a bit more work and an additional approximation of the distribution of the position of the first goal on a level.

+The model is the following.
 For each level $k\in\{0,\dots,D\}$, let $p_k$ be the associated \emph{goal probability}.
 Not every $p_k$ should be equal to 0.
-Nodes on level $k$ have iid probability $p_k$ of being a goal.
-We will refer to this kind of problems as \emph{(multi goal level) complete binary trees with depth $D$ and goal probabilities $p$.}
+Nodes are goals or not independently of each other.
+Nodes on level $k$ have probability $p_k$ of being goals.
+Let $Y_k$ be the position of the first goal on level $k$ if such a goal exists.
+We will refer to these kinds of problems as \emph{(multi goal level) complete binary trees with depth $D$ and goal probabilities $\p=[p_0,\dots,p_D]$.} An example is depicted in \cref{fig:mgl}.

+Permitting goals on any level with different probability for each level makes the model significantly more realistic, as in most cases goals are not located on a single goal level.
+A major open question that remains is how to estimate the goal probability vector in practice.
+We discuss this further in \cref{sec:conclusions}.